 The holiday season is right around the corner, and so is the jam-packed schedule, endless events, and stress that comes with this joyous time of year.
-I find that so many clients and Rebooters get anxious about losing their healthy living momentum when the holidays come around.
+I find that so many clients get anxious about losing their healthy living momentum when the holidays come around.
 With some strategizing and planning, you can stay healthy and motivated.

 One of the biggest issues that people face when they travel or adjust their schedule for holiday-related events is maintaining a regular exercise schedule.